The Bankrate promise

 “In some states, a debt collector is not allowed to try and collect on the debt if the debt has gone past the time limit for the state’s statute of limitations.
 In others, even though a debt collector can’t sue, they can still work to collect on the debt indefinitely,” says Micheletti.

-If you’re being sued over a debt that’s outside of the statute of limitations, you’ll need to appear in court and prove that the debt is too old to collect.
+If you’re being sued over a debt that’s outside of its statute of limitations, you may need to appear in court and prove that the debt is too old to collect.
 Don’t skip your court date because you believe you can’t legally be forced to pay an old debt.
 If you don’t appear in court and defend your case, a judge may rule in favor of the debt collector.

 What happens if you are being pursued by a debt collector after the statute of limitations has expired?

 Consumers have many protections on debt collection activities, particularly after the statute of limitations has expired.
-The most important thing to remember is to avoid acknowledging that the debt is yours if a debt collector calls you about an old debt.
 There are three big reasons why you shouldn’t immediately claim responsibility for whatever debt a collector says you owe:

-Old debts have often been passed from one collection agency to another, and it’s very easy for debt collectors to make a mistake.
-The money they say you owe might not be your debt.
-It might belong to someone with a similar name or someone who once had your telephone number.
+- Old debts have often been passed from one collection agency to another, and it’s very easy for debt collectors to make a mistake.

 “It’s critical to verify the information.
 Just as a creditor sold the debt to a debt collector to begin with, one debt collector may have sold the debt on to another.
 Along the way, errors could be made.
 A consumer should verify, at the least, that the debt does belong to them,” continues Micheletti.

 You also have the right to send a “cease communication” letter to the collection agency.
-After you’ve sent this letter, the agency must stop calling you about your debt.
-At this point, the debt collector is only allowed to contact you for two reasons: to confirm that it has received the letter and will stop contacting you or to inform you about a specific action it is taking against you (such as filing a lawsuit).
+After you’ve sent this letter, the agency must stop calling you about your debt, except to confirm that it has received the letter and will stop contacting you or to inform you about a specific action it is taking against you (such as filing a lawsuit).

 Typically, debt collectors will only pursue legal action when the amount owed is in excess of $5,000, but they can sue for less.